 "It lives in the part where our fight, flight or freeze responses are," Allison said.
 "It's very automatic, and once you develop an addiction, your brain says if you stop this, you will die."

 Understanding that trauma is the root cause of drug addiction helps those who haven't experienced it themselves, Allison said.
 It helps to understand that it's a disease and not a choice, she added.

 One woman, who asked to remain anonymous, says she believes trauma was what caused her daughter's addiction.

-She attributes it to when she divorced her daughter's father and although she says the marriage wasn't working, she wishes she had stayed in the marriage for her daughter's sake, who, she says, "hated" the fact that they divorced.
+She attributes it to when she divorced her daughter's father, and although she says the marriage wasn't working, she wishes she had stayed in the marriage for her daughter's sake, who, she says, "hated" the fact that they split.

-She asked to remain anonymous for her family's privacy.
-She has dedicated her daughter's home to a sober living facility in Glenwood Springs, which is also kept private for the safety of the women in the program.
+She asked to remain anonymous for her family's privacy, adding she has dedicated her daughter's home to a sober living facility in Glenwood Springs, which is also kept private for the safety of the women in the program.

 She says her daughter struggled with drug addiction for years before dying from an overdose on May 2, 2017.

 She said crystal meth, alcohol, heroin, OxyContin, Adderall, alcohol and Xanax were all found in her daughter's system, and even so, nobody really noticed she had a drug problem beforehand.

 "She wasn't fine, and nobody saw it.
 That's what makes me angry,” she said of her daughter.

 “What's wrong with our society that nobody picked up on that," she asked, adding that she too, hadn't even really noticed her daughter’s addiction.